 Community Classroom Committee

 This community is among the newest for the NSDAR.
 Beginning in July 2016, chapters have been encouraged to adopting a classroom or school to provide time and/or financial support.
-If you are an administrator or teacher in a Colorado Springs’ region school and would like to explore how we can help you, please contact the General Marion Chapter Regent using our Contact Us form.
+If you are an administrator or teacher in a Colorado Springs’ region school and would like to explore how we can help you, please contact the chapter regent using our Contact Us form.

 Constitution Week is the commemoration of America’s most important document.
 It is celebrated annually during the week of September 17-23.
 The aims of the Constitution Week celebration are to: